suhasmaddali/Reddit_Comments_Analysis/README.md

 Understanding the comments that are posted in Reddit could be quite useful especially if one wants to understand some important discussions and their polarity.
 It would be good if we are using the text and looking at various features and important words to get to know the context in which we are using the machine learning models for prediction respectively.
 With the aid of data visualization, we are going to understand the different text components and important features that are present in the text, therefore, getting to know the overall context.

 Using machine learning, we are going to be performing the analysis and understand some important features which ensures that we get the best accurate results in the test set respectively.
-Using machine learning, we are going to be using the different machine learning models and this ensures that we are geting the best outputs in the test set respectively.

 We see that there are different comments that are being generated everyday.
 It is important that we understand those comments and classify them so that it becomes easy for others to distinguish the text components and understand the ways at which different things are working accordingly.